Putting prepped food in the refrigerator

 Plan and Shop

 Plan your shopping list based on the foods you want to prepare, the number of people you are cooking for, and your budget.
-Make sure to review sale ads before you shop to help determine what you will make for the week, and don’t forget to take an inventory of what you already have so you don’t buy unnecessary items.
+Remember to take an inventory of what you already have so you don’t buy unnecessary items and make sure you review sale ads before you shop to help determine what you will make for the week.

 Cook Once - Enjoy All Week